World Organisation for Animal Health: Headquarters

 WOAH's headquarters is based in Paris, in the 17th arrondissement.
 It was in 1939 that WOAH moved to the aristocratic district of Parc Monceau, after having occupied premises since 1927 near the Champs de Mars and the Eiffel Tower, that had been provided by the French Higher Public Health Council.
 In May 1938, the WOAH members gave Dr Emmanuel Leclainche, the Organisation's founder and first Director General, full powers to buy a townhouse in Paris, using the reserve fund.
 Leclainche chose the mansion from four properties selected by a commission comprising the President of the WOAH, H.C.L.E.
 Berger (Netherlands), the vice-president, Carlo Bisanti (Italy), and the accountant, Gottlieb Flückiger (Switzerland).
 On 22 February 1939, WOAH, represented by E. Leclainche, bought the mansion from the Marquise de Montebello.

 The 13th General Session of WOAH was held from 30 May to 5 June 1939, at 12 rue de Prony after rebuilding work had been completed.
 Due to the Second World War, a General Session was not held until 1946, from 2 to 5 October.
 Following their entry into Paris in June 1940, the German occupying forces temporarily closed and sealed WOAH headquarters.
 The efforts of President Gottlieb Flückiger, elected in 1939, resulted in its re-opening.

 12 rue de Prony was built in 1879, in Neo-Renaissance style, by the celebrated architect Jean-Louis Pascal for the Austrian baron Jonas von Königswater, a former banker and railway owner.
-A succession of major works to renovate and modernise the headquarters were undertaken by the directors general elected after Leclainche: Gaston Ramon, René Vittoz, Louis Blajan, Jean Blancou and Bernard Vallat.
+A succession of major works to renovate and modernize the headquarters were undertaken by the directors general elected after Leclainche: Gaston Ramon, René Vittoz, Louis Blajan, Jean Blancou and Bernard Vallat.
 Due to the headlong development of the Organisation (tripling of the staff and the budget since 2001), additional premises have been rented at 14 rue de Prony since 2004.
 On 16 March 2009, WOAH purchased a large part of the 14 rue de Prony building, adjoining its headquarters.